An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Experimental Setup

 \subsection{Data Collection}

-To obtain collections of papers that can be reasonably assumed to share a research focus while remaining small enough for tractable pool manipulation, we draw upon the PapersWithCode archive available on Hugging Face.\footnote{https://huggingface.co/datasets/pwc-archive/papers-with-abstracts} This archive, dated July 29 2025, includes arXiv IDs, paper titles, abstracts, and author-submitted task tags.

-We first compile a list of all tasks and normalize task titles to resolve duplicates arising from minor naming variations, such as link prediction and link-prediction.
-To do so, we prompt an LLM to identify likely duplicates, then manually verify the proposed merges before consolidating.

-We select tasks across three domains: NLP, computer vision, and biomedical AI.
-These domains were chosen for the high availability of papers in PapersWithCode; we acknowledge that all selected tasks are AI research tasks, which is an inherent limitation of the repository.
-Extending to non-AI domains is obviously desirable but constrained by data availability — PapersWithCode is to our knowledge the only large tagged corpus of this kind, whereas, for instance, the subject area tagging in ChemRxiv and EconPapers is too coarse.
-Additionally, we note that the novelty evaluation of AI-generated research ideas is a primary motivation of this work, so AI research is likely an appropriate test bed.

-We sort tasks by number of tagged papers and select for tasks with roughly 1,500 associated papers that are relatively specific — preferring a task such as \textit{link prediction} over \textit{machine learning}.
-We also attempt to select for diverse tasks within each domain.
-For each task, we also select a "distant task" from one of the tasks in the other two domains.
-We report selected tasks, designated distant tasks, and pool sizes in \ref{tab:tasks}.
+To obtain collections of papers that can be reasonably assumed to share a research focus while remaining small enough for tractable pool manipulation, we draw upon the PapersWithCode archive available on Hugging Face.\footnote{https://huggingface.co/datasets/pwc-archive/papers-with-abstracts} The archive (dated July 29 2025) includes arXiv IDs, titles, abstracts, and author-submitted task tags; all papers are English-language.
+After normalizing task titles to resolve duplicate names (Appendix~\ref{app:probes}), we select tasks across three domains: NLP, computer vision, and biomedical AI.
+All selected tasks are AI research tasks, which is an inherent limitation of the repository; however, since the novelty evaluation of AI-generated research ideas is a primary motivation of this work, AI research is likely an appropriate test bed regardless.
+We select relatively specific tasks with roughly 1,500 tagged papers each, attempting diversity within each domain.
+For each task, we also select a ``distant task'' from one of the tasks in the other two domains.
+We report selected tasks, designated distant tasks, and pool sizes in Table~\ref{tab:tasks}.